Fabian strategy: Later examples

 During the Roman campaign against Persia prosecuted by Julian in 363 AD, the main Persian army under Shapur II let the numerically superior Romans advance deep into their territory, avoiding a full-scale battle at the expense of the destruction of their fortresses.
-As the fortified Persian capital seemed impregnable, they were lured into Persia's interior, where the Persians employed scorched earth tactics.
+As the fortified Persian capital seemed impregnable, Julian was lured into Persia's interior, where the Persians employed scorched earth tactics.
 Shapur II's army appeared later and engaged in continuous skirmishes only after the starving Romans were in retreat, resulting in a disastrous Roman defeat.

+The Fabian strategy was used by King Robert the Bruce in combination with scorched earth tactics in the First War of Scottish Independence against the English after the disastrous defeats at the Battle of Dunbar, Battle of Falkirk, and Battle of Methven.
+Eventually King Robert was able to regain the entire kingdom of Scotland which had been conquered by the English.

 The strategy was used by the medieval French general Bertrand du Guesclin during the Hundred Years' War against the English following a series of disastrous defeats in pitched battles against Edward, the Black Prince.
 Eventually du Guesclin was able to recover most of the territory that had been lost.

+During the Italian Wars, after a first defeat in pitched battle in Seminara, Spanish general Gonzalo Fernández de Córdoba used Fabian tactics to retake southern Italy from Charles VIII of France's army, compelling the French to withdraw after the Siege of Atella.
+Despite his success, he took to reform his army in pike and shot manner.